mazwat/mazwat.github.io/oop-ws.md

 #### Some Clues that might help

 Here is a starter bit of code for understanding the use of classes, objects and file structure.
-This is from VS console app that has 2 files:
+This is from a Visual Studio console app that has 2 files:

 **Program.cs**
 ```c#